 One of our cycling excursions took us out to Bungva Lake, a beautiful sprawling body of water surrounded by rolling farmlands.
 In a couple of spots around the lake, restaurants in wooden bungalows were raised on stilts in the water.
 We passed through in the mid-morning before they were open, but it looked a great spot to relax with a meal and watch the water buffaloes grazing.
 If only we had timed it better.

 Are you looking for things to do in Savannakhet during your visit?
-Check out our two-day itinerary.
+Check out our Savannakhet 2 day itinerary.

 Are you travelling to Laos from northern Thailand?
-Check out my guide to the slow boat to Luang Prabang.
+Check out our guide to the slow boat to Luang Prabang.
+Once you’ve arrived, our 3-day Luang Prabang itinerary and recommended things to do will help inspire your trip.

 Do you have any other experiences with food in Savannakhet?
 I’d love to hear about them – please share in the comments below.